 Alison is a competition law specialist, recommended in the field by Chambers, Legal 500 and Who’s Who Legal.
-According to Chambers (2020) she is “practical and commercial” with “great tactical understanding”.
+According to Chambers (2018) she is “calm, authoritative, experienced and highly respected” and “a leading authority on merger control proceedings”.
 Legal 500 (2020) describes her as “a class act – very shrewd” and Who’s Who Legal (2018) as “top-notch”.

 Alison is a highly experienced practitioner, qualifying as a solicitor in 1999 and called to the bar in 2011.
 She advises and represents clients across all aspects of competition regulation, including merger approvals, antitrust investigations, telecoms, other sectoral regulation, review proceedings and damages actions, both at domestic and EU levels.
 Her work often involves analysing the relationship between domestic and EU law, and she has advised both the CMA and BEIS in this area.